mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 Go to aws console and first create a policy.
 You can find the policy used by me in the `aws_resources` folder.
-This policy basically allows everything (I'm an aws beginner).
+This policy basically allows everything for S3 (I'm an aws beginner). ~~Do not forget to also assign the `AmazonSageMakerFullAccess` policy to the role!
+Otherwise the sagemaker deployment task won't work.~~ (doesn't seem to be necessery)

 Afterwards, create a role and attach the policy to it.
 Paste the Role ARN variable to the sagemaker config constant `SAGEMAKER_CONFIG` under the `"role_arn"` key.

+### A note on SageMakerEndpointOperator
+The task using this operator may take up to 5-6 minutes so be patient.
+Note that the model names in the config, under the paths `Model.ModelName` and `Endpoint.ModelName` must match for the **create** operation.
+The operator did not work for me any other way.
+For the **update** operation the `Model.ModelName` must not exist in your aws account.
+I tried it.

 ## The _setup_env_dag
 This DAG needs to be run once in order to use